MarketDAO

 Future Possibilities

-- Proposal templates and batch operations
+- Proposal Templates: Frontend-provided templates for common operations

 License